The mission of the California Academy of Sciences is to regenerate the natural world through science, learning, and collaboration.

 Conflict of interest restrictions apply to the California Academy of Sciences’ Board of Trustees as well: “It is the policy of the Board of Trustees that all trustees fully disclose to the Academy any interest which could result in a possible conflict of interest.”

 The Academy and its personnel will strive to comply with all the guidelines outlined in this document.
-In the case that ethical issues arise that are not covered, or seemingly covered, by the preceding guidelines they will be brought to the attention of the Director of Human Resources and the Senior Administration of the Academy for resolution.
+In the case that ethical issues arise that are not covered, or seemingly covered, by the preceding guidelines they will be brought to the attention of the Chief Human Resources Officer and the Senior Administration of the Academy for resolution.

 The Academy encourages all employees to report violations or suspected violations of laws, regulations, and/or Academy policies, particularly accounting, auditing or other financial practices, or ethical matters, without concern about retaliation or adverse consequences, as described in the Employee Hotline to Board of Trustees Policy (Section 17.15 of the Employee Handbook).